Euro zone bond yields tick higher as central banks hike rates

 LONDON, June 22 (Reuters) - Euro zone bond yields rose slightly on Thursday as investors digested decisions from central banks and comments from policymakers.

-Euro zone yields edged higher after the Swiss National Bank raised interest rates to 1.75%, from 1.5% on Thursday, and signalled it may do more.
+Yields edged higher after the Swiss National Bank raised interest rates to 1.75%, from 1.5%, and signalled it may do more.

 Half an hour later, the Norwegian central bank raised rates by a bigger than expected 50 basis points (bps) to 3.75%.

-The German 2-year bond yield DE2YT=RR, which is highly sensitive to changes in interest rate expectations, was up 2 bps at 3.202%.
+The German 2-year bond yield DE2YT=RR, which is highly sensitive to changes in interest rate expectations, was also up 3 bps at 3.211%.

 Investor focus turns to Britain, where the outlook is uncertain.
-Traders who bet on the direction of rates think there's a roughly 50% chance the BoE raises borrowing costs by 50 bps later on Thursday, as opposed to a 25 bp hike.
+Traders who bet on the direction of rates think there's a roughly 50% chance the BoE raises borrowing costs by 50 bps at 1100 GMT, as opposed to a 25 bp hike.

 Data on Wednesday showed British inflation failed to fall as expected in May, instead holding at 8.7%.
 The data sent yields on 2-year British bonds, or Gilts, to their highest since 2008.